Skip to Main Navigation | Skip to Content

 YES – the UCM e-mail account is the primary means of communication between students and faculty/staff.
 When writing to someone on campus, you should use your UCM account.
 You can also set up your UCM account to be automatically forwarded to a different account.
 Contact the Technology Support Center for more information.

 There may be many reasons you are unable to enroll.
 Explore the following:

 Why can’t I enroll in a particular class?

 The class I want to enroll in is full?

 If it is prior to the last day to add a course, put yourself on the waitlist (if available) for the class.
-The waitlist shuts off one week after classes begin.
+The waitlist runs through the 100% refund period (the first 3-4 days of the semester).
 If you are not added to the class off of the waitlist or if the class does not offer a waitlist, you may see if the Department Chairperson over the course to seek permission to enroll in a full section.

 How do I add/drop classes?

 Students are responsible for their own course enrollment.
 This can be done in MyCentral, instructions are available here.
-Be sure to print a new copy of your schedule every time you add or drop a course.
+Be sure to print a new copy of your schedule or save a copy of your Central Degree Audit every time you add or drop a course.
 This will serve as your “receipt” and proof that you performed the transaction properly.

 What should I do if I am a Graduate student and need help to add/drop a course?